lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/assembly.rst

 .. attention::

-   The brown paper on the acrylic surface is a protective film; please peel it off before installation..
+   The brown paper on the acrylic surface is a protective film; please peel it off before installation.

 ----